HL7/CDA-ccda/input/pagecontent/uscdi_guidance.md

 ##### Sex

-The Birth Sex Observation template reflects the Sex assigned at birth concept present in USCDI v1 and v2 and the Sex concept in USCDI V3
+The Sex Observation template reflects the Sex data element in USCDI v3.
+The Birth Sex Observation represents a Sex Assigned at Birth present in USCDI v1 and v2.
+Sex Assigned at Birth is no longer a USCDI data element in USCDI v3, but systems may continue to use for other purposes.

 #### Problems